postmodern/gemspec.yml/README.md

 The file MUST contain plain YAML.

-The file's contents MUST NOT exceed 80 columns.
+The file's contents SHOULD NOT exceed 80 columns.

 The `gemspec.yml` file MUST be accompanied by a `<name>.gemspec` file, which loads it's contents.